If you’re thinking about playing a lottery in the UK, you might have a few questions before getting started.

 With several games available, each offering different ways to potentially win and varying prize structures, it can be useful to understand how they work.

 This guide will walk you through the main UK draw-based lottery games, including the Lotto, EuroMillions, Thunderball, and Set For Life.
-You’ll learn how each game is structured, what the odds are, and what you might expect if you take part.
+You’ll learn how each game is structured and what the odds are.

 Whether you’re curious about how lottery numbers are chosen, or just want to know which game offers you more chances to possibly win, this guide can help you make sense of it all.